What is Nail Polish Poisoning?

 - If the individual can recover from the symptoms, with appropriate medication and early support, the outcome is generally good

-- However, severe poisoning can result in serious complications and the prognosis can be ascertained only on a case-by-case basis
+- However, severe poisoning can result in serious complications including coma, and the prognosis can be ascertained only on a case-by-case basis

-- Individuals, who sniff nail polish for prolonged periods, are known to be affected the most with irreversible injury to the central nervous system
+- Individuals, who sniff nail polish for prolonged periods, are known to be affected the most with irreversible injury to the central nervous system.
+Infrequently, the condition can even result in death

 In general, toxicities are common situations in the emergency departments.
 A majority of the cases are often not fatal, when appropriate treatment is given.